mmesh/docs/docs/platform/administration/ops-projects.md

 ---
-title: [Automation] Projects Administration
+title: "[Automation] Projects Administration"
-description: An mmesh project is a logical component of mmesh that groups automation workflows.
-You can manage the projects using mmeshctl or the mmesh webUI.
+description: "An mmesh project is a logical component of mmesh that groups automation workflows.
+You can manage the projects using mmeshctl or the mmesh webUI."
 ---

 # Ops: Projects